felixmandela/felixmandela/README.md

 ## **Game-Changing Projects** 🌟🎮

-✨ Join me on a journey through some of the game-changing projects I've developed:
+✨ Embark on my journey to learn and explore the front end world as we delve into my past projects that have brought about game-changing experiences:

-1. [🍅 Pomify](https://pomify.vercel.app/): A pomodoro timer application with Spotify integration, helping users boost productivity and stay focused.
+1. [🍅 Pomify](https://felixmandela.vercel.app/): My first foray into REST APIs!
+Pomify is a pomodoro timer application with Spotify integration.
+I leveraged Spotify's API, including the authorization flow, to allow users to enhance their productivity with customized work and break sessions accompanied by their favorite music tracks.
+This project involved implementing the authorization flow, setting up a backend server using Node.js and Express, and utilizing SCSS and JavaScript to build a sleek user interface.

-2. [⌚ Rolex Showcase](https://rolex-showcase.vercel.app/): A simple landing page to showcase Rolex watches, highlighting their elegance and craftsmanship.
+2. [⌚ Rolex Showcase](https://rolex-showcase.vercel.app/): This project marked my first experience with SCSS, as I designed a simple landing page to showcase Rolex watches.
+To add an extra touch of interactivity, I used JavaScript to create an infinite loop effect for the list of watches, enhancing the visual appeal and user experience.

-3. [🐍 Retro Snake](https://oldskool-snake.vercel.app/): The classic snake game in a handheld console brought to life with modern twists, offering a nostalgic gaming experience.
+3. [🐍 Retro Snake Game](https://oldskool-snake.vercel.app/): Retro Snake holds a special place in my heart as my first-ever portfolio project.
+I utilized JavaScript to implement the game logic, complete with animations and customizable features.
+Players can toggle audio and lighting options for a modernized twist on the classic snake game.
+It was an exciting opportunity to explore JavaScript and showcase my creativity while paying homage to the old-school gaming era.

 Feel free to explore my repositories to discover more of my creations!